thedmd/imgui-node-editor/docs/README.md

  * https://github.com/thedmd/imgui/tree/feature/draw-list-fringe-scale (for sharp rendering, while zooming)
  * https://github.com/thedmd/imgui/tree/feature/extra-keys (for extra shortcuts)

-## Code
+## Building / Installing

+Node Editor sources are located in root project directory.
+To use it, simply copy&paste sources into your project.
+Exactly like you can do with ImGui.

+### Examples
-Editor code is root directory alone.
-Examples can be build with CMake:
+[Examples](../examples) can be build with CMake:
 ```
 Windows:
     cmake -Hexamples -Bbuild -G "Visual Studio 15 2017 Win64"